alexis-golart24/10k-Climate-Scraping/README.md

     c.
 Code produces “Processed Edgar API Links” excel sheet with extracted data

-   **check to make sure the companies are in the SIC key codes excel file with their corresponding industry number - if not, add them because its needed for step 3
+       **check to make sure the companies are in the SIC key codes excel file with their corresponding industry number - if not, add them because it's needed for step 3

 3. Classify companies into divisions by running “Broader company classifications”